ckoppula199/Discord-Music-Bot/README.md

 This repository contains code for my own music discord bot that can be privately hosted and used to play songs and audio from youtube on a discord server.

+For this code to work you must have FFMPEG installed and added to your PATH on the machine you intend to run this code from.

 ## Commands
 Below are the commands available for the discord music bot.